allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 created a database storing sets of values and in some cases the database would claim that an element is in that set, while it is not in fact?
 Seeing such a behavior many would probably start looking for an error.
-However, behavior like this is not necessarily an error, as long as we use a database that uses probabilistic algorithms and data structures.
+However, behavior like this is not necessarily an error, as long as we use a database that implements probabilistic algorithms and data structures.
 Solutions based on these methods allow some inaccuracy in the results, but in return they are able to provide us with great savings in the resources used.
 More interesting is that there is a good chance that you are already using such a base.